 To set up your payroll account, go to your business bank and request a separate checking account that you will use solely for payroll.
 Even if you’re processing payroll manually, you’ll want to transfer funds each payroll cycle from your business bank account to your payroll account, before handing employees their checks.
 That way, you can clearly delineate your labor costs from other business expenses and keep track of any uncashed checks.

 If you want to provide direct deposit or payroll cards as payment methods for your employees, you’ll tie your payroll account to employee bank accounts so that those payments can be managed electronically through your payroll system.
 You’ll also want to determine which accounts to use to pay state and federal taxes.

 Chase Bank has more than 5,000 branches, an easy-to-use website and a mobile app making it a good choice for business banking in person or online.
 It offers one of the most competitive fees structures, and you can open your payroll checking account with a minimum of $25.
-If you’re a first-time customer, you can get a $200 bonus by signing up for its Total Business Checking account.
+If you’re a first-time Chase customer, you can get a $300 bonus when you sign up today.

 Once you’ve set up your payroll process, you’re ready to run it.
 Here’s more information on how:

 - How to Do Payroll: The Ultimate Guide

 - How to Process Payroll: Step-by-Step (includes a state by state table of payroll laws)

 8. Manage Your Payroll Files